 Musical Activity Stations

 Activity stations work so well in group lessons.
-It can take a bit of planning to find the perfect mix of activities (don’t worry, I can help with that) but it’s a great way to keep students engaged as they rotate through the different tasks.
+It can take a bit of planning to find the perfect mix of activities but it’s a great way to keep students engaged as they rotate through the different tasks.
 Our Theory Blast Group Lesson included four activity stations (or in this case space stations!) with students spending between five and ten minutes at each one.

 Two stations had musical games (Piano Game Club is one of my favourite places for games that students love), one had iPad activities, and one had reusable theory worksheets.